JUkhan/reactive-zaitun/README.md

 - `view` - a way to view your state as HTML
 - `update` - a way to update your state

-Zaitun allows a functional way or a Object-oriented way to develop a component.
+Zaitun allows a functional way or an Object-oriented way to develop a component.

 Functional way